Lucia Faxon Additon: Career

-She was for many years a professional teacher of music.
+For many years, she was a professional teacher of music.

 In Abington, on June 5, 1867, she married Otis Richmond Additon (1843-1914).
 In 1880, the couple and their son, Alton Sydney Abington (1871-1914) removed to Corvallis, Oregon where Mr. Additon was in the mercantile business.
 Mrs. Additon was a young mother and a busy music teacher.
 "I felt I must do something," was her later explanation of her temperance activism.
 "There were seven saloons and a brewery in town, and I had a boy to raise."

-At the Fourteenth Annual Meeting of the WCTU, in Nashville, Tennessee, November 1887, Additon's writing of verse and music were noted.
-At the Twnty-Fifth Annual Meeting of the WCTU, held in Saint Paul, Minnesota, November 1898, Additon reported on her Oregon state work, which included 30 lectures, 8 sermons, 6 parlor meeting, 13 woman's meetings, 18 addresses, 3 county conventions, 22 personal visits, and 3 medal presentations.
+At the 14th Annual Meeting of the WCTU, in Nashville, Tennessee, November 1887, Additon's writing of verse and music were noted.
+At the 25th Annual Meeting of the WCTU, held in Saint Paul, Minnesota, November 1898, Additon reported on her Oregon state work, which included 30 lectures, 8 sermons, 6 parlor meeting, 13 woman's meetings, 18 addresses, 3 county conventions, 22 personal visits, and 3 medal presentations.
 She also indicated that she had organized the first WCTU among African Americans on the Pacific Coast, as far as she was informed; it was called the Lucy Thurman WCTU of Oregon.

 The World's Temperance Centennial Congress was held in Saratoga Springs, New York, June 1908.
 Its Woman's Congress, or Round Table, held each afternoon, was under Additon's leadership.
 Her address on labor conditions, and their relation to the temperance reform, was heard by a large audience.